You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Solution:

 Before you begin, ensure that any child node you want to add to a mesh system for the first time is in its factory defaults.
-If you have used the node with another mesh system or someone gave you a used node,
+If you have used the node with another mesh system or someone gave you a used node, factory reset it.

 Make sure your child node is within range of another working node (a parent node or child node with a solid blue light).
 We’ll help you determine “in range” during the process but remember to be within two rooms or one floor of a working node and limit walls and obstacles between them.